Chih-Che-Fang/MyBazaar/README.md

 BuyerID:0 bought fish from 1
 BuyerID:0 start to buy boars
 Output info to loc:info-id-0

+Fianlly, the distributed system will output all testing log to "output" folder

 4.To verify the correctness, check the log output of test1.out ~ test4.out under "output" folder